bronthulke/semantic-kernel-workshop-ndc-melbourne-2025/README.md

     It also includes creating a Key Vault and Storage Account.

-    Once created, you should land on the Project page, where you can grab your **API Key** and **Azure AI model inference endpoint**.
+    Once created, you should land on the project Overview page, where you can grab your **API Key** and **Azure OpenAI Service endpoint** (click into the "Included capabilities" section for "Azure OpenAI Service").
 We will use these values later.
 5. In the left hand side menu, click **Model catalog**

     Select a model that you'd like to use.
 The choice is yours, but be aware that different models will behave differently and will cost different amounts.
 For the demo version we will be using "gpt-4o".